Tanya Saracho: Personal life

-Saracho identifies as queer and has a mainly LGBTQ+ social circle.
+Saracho identifies as queer.
 She was diagnosed with diabetes in 2010, of which there is a family history.
 She has also spoken about suffering from anxiety and impostor syndrome.

 By 2008, as a green card-holder, she was the only member of her family who had not naturalized to American citizenship, being unready to renounce her Mexican citizenship.
 She has said that in 2008, she chose to become a U.S. citizen in order to vote for Barack Obama in the 2008 presidential election.

 Saracho grew up in the trans-border area between Tamaulipas and Texas – a frequent setting for her plays – however she considers herself a Chicagoan.
 She has also spoken out about racism that she has experienced in Chicago.

 She grew up, went to school and to college with fellow Mexican-American actor Raúl Castillo, who she was in a relationship with as a teenager.
 Castillo is featured in a key episode for his character in Looking.
 After being disowned by her father in 2014, Saracho took a 2-week trip to Scotland, inspired by her love of Outlander.